mewza/freedom_pool/README.md

        }

 This type of allocation is cross-thread safe, what does it mean? it means you can bigpool.malloc() in one thread, and bigpool.free() in another without a problem.
-I also tried to make it self-expanding based on memory usage, but then decided to temporary remove it because of realloc that can happen in the wrong time, can cause problems, if you want to enable ExtendPool mechanism, you can do so by adding this: dispatch_async( dispatch_get_main_queue(), ^{ ExtendPool( EXPANSION ); };  inside of bigpool.malloc().
+I also tried to make FreedomPool self-expanding based on memory usage, but then decided to temporary remove it because of realloc that can happen in the wrong time, can cause problems, if you want to enable ExtendPool mechanism, you can do so by adding this: dispatch_async( dispatch_get_main_queue(), ^{ ExtendPool( EXPANSION ); };  inside of bigpool.malloc().
 I still recommend the approach of measurig your app's memory usage (which is easy to do with FREEDOM_DEBUG and pre-grow it statically or dynamically, whichever.

 LICENSE: Freeware- use it as you please.
 Provided AS-IS.
-Because I borrowed some code from the above mentioned solution, although I thought of it before I discovered someone already done it, decided to just make a nice iOS / OS X version, but it should also work on Linux, and other UNIXes and Windoze as well.
+Would appreciate a "Thank you" in the credits of the application, and reference to the GITHUB.
+Because I borrowed some code from the above mentioned solution, although I came up with it independently, I discovered someone already done it, decided to just make a nice wrapper for iOS and OS X, and it should also work on Linux, and other Unix and non-Unix based operating systems.

-DMT <subband@protonmail.com>
+Dmitry Boldyrev <subband@protonmail.com>